Are you looking for the best things to do in Monopoli, Italy for an upcoming trip? Keep reading if so!

 This was definitely a can’t-miss Monopoli restaurant.

-8. Drink a Birra Del Console
+8. Drink a Delicious Beer from Birra Del Console

+Italy makes fantastic wines and everyone knows this, but I find the beer scene struggles to get the recognition that it deserves.
 When I visit Italian towns and cities, I try and hunt out a local craft brewery to check out the scene and provide some much-needed support.

 Birra del Console is a great craft brewery in Monopoli that’s brewing fantastic beers.

-At the moment, they only have a few beers in production, but they have really managed to perfect those that they brew regularly.
+At the moment, they only have a few beers in production, but they have managed to perfect those that they brew regularly.

 They also work in collaboration with a local restaurant called Vini & Panini to produce some bespoke beers for them.

 You can also stop by the craft beer bar called Illuppolati and check out their offerings.
+I highly recommend trying out one of their IPAs and supporting these local entrepreneurs.

-9. Discover the Egnazia Archaeological Park
+10. Discover the Egnazia Archaeological Park

 Located south of Monopoli is the awe-inspiring Egnazia Archaeological Park.